JohnMFB/CPE-487/LCDMemoryGame/README.md

 * LCD DISPLAY ARROWS (Please let me know if this public link share does not give you access)
 * https://drive.google.com/file/d/1Xh6_WCQx1JRTh_ypAwYhQE3YZCwcSsoV/view?usp=drive_link

+## What WAS left to do
+  * Generate string of random arrow positions, calls and shows arrows in pattern
+  * Accept user inputs and checks for matching arrows, if mismatch found you lose
+  * Keep generating longer patterns each time user completes current string of random arrows
+  * Keep track of what level the user is on with a counter and display it
+  * Display a "C" (Correct) or "F" (Fail) value on one of the open displays when user finishes a level
+  * Add more randomness with arrays by flipping switches making it harder for users

 ## Contributions